oracle-livelabs/apex/social-media-app/8-add-reaction-button/8-add-reaction-button.md

     ![Property Editor](images/page-item.png)

 7. Finally, after the row is deleted, we want to remove the post from the Timeline UI.
-    We need to create one last true action, as we did before by right-clicking on the True entry in the tree, or by way of right-clicking the last true action we just created :
+    We need to create one last true action, as we did before by right-clicking on the True entry in the tree.

     ![Dynamic Action Tree](images/create-da-2.png)